TokTok/qTox/doc/coding_standards.md

 ### No Exceptions

-qTox is compiled without support for [C++11 exceptions][Exceptions], meaning that any code contribution or dependency cannot throw a C++ exception at runtime or else the application will crash.
+qTox is compiled without support for [C++11 exceptions][exceptions], meaning that any code contribution or dependency cannot throw a C++ exception at runtime or else the application will crash.
 For code present in the qTox repository, this is enforced by the use of the `-fno-exceptions` flag in the CMake configuration.

 Note: This restriction prohibits the use of external libraries that may throw unhandled exceptions to qTox code.
 External libraries using exceptions, but